id-Software/DOOM-iOS/README.md

 **KNOWN ISSUES WITH SIGIL:**

-- As of right now the port can't find the custom level clear screen so the completion screen has a hall of mirrors effect.
+- ~~As of right now the port can't find the custom level clear screen so the completion screen has a hall of mirrors effect.~~ *fixed!*
 - The port can not play the Buckethead songs from the `SIGIL_SHREDS.wad` file yet.

 I will update this README as these things are addressed but I didn't want to let these delay the update.